Write-up and presentation

 Presentation

 Presentations will take place in class during the last lab of the semester.
 The presentation must be no longer than 5 minutes.
-You can choose to present live in class (recommended) or pre-record a video to be shown in class.
-Either way you must attend the lab session for the Q&A following your presentation.
+You will pre-record a video using one of the options below.

 - Recording presentations in Zoom